A recent article in High Country News was titled The Death of Backpacking. Hyperbole? No basis in fact? My own .05 worth…

 To put a harsher spin on it, Ed Abbey perhaps puts it best: “A crowded society is a restrictive society”

 Then there is a population shift.
 People are moving more to Colorado, California, Arizona, etc where the outdoors is part of the lifestyle.
 In other words, a concentrated amount of people who enjoy backcountry activities (among other activities) are all moving to the same places.

 However, see above.
 Especially as measured by population growth, the overall percentage of people involved in backcountry overnight activities is down.

 - Fine.
 Let’s say this is all true.
 The fewer people in the backcountry the better!
 Who needs the crowds!

-Unfortunately, if people do not have a vested interested in maintaining backcountry resources, the resources will go away.
+Unfortunately, if people do not have a vested interest in maintaining backcountry resources, the resources will go away.
 In our national parks and forests, backcountry patrol rangers are becoming less common.
 Trail maintenance is going by the way-side.
-And money for protection of our wild lands may dwindle.
+And money for the protection of our wildlands may dwindle.

 “Done in a day” activities, such as hiking, trail running, rock climbing, etc. are popular indeed.
 And what is maintained is reflected in the overall interest.
 Improved visitor centers and roads, and more front country amenities such as interpretive displays.
 All good things in many ways.
 But a budget is finite.
 And less money goes into backcountry resources.